Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Simulation Results And Effects Of Different Model Parameters

 \subsection{Methodology}

-We study the dynamics of our modified Axelrod model using Python.
+We study the dynamics of our modified Axelrod model using Python~\cite{pythoncode}.
 The scale-free network is created using the Networkx package and most of the analytical work is done using the NumPy package.
 Figures are produced by the Matplotlib package.

 We investigate the effect of each model parameter on the development of the system by varying one of them and fixing all the rest to their corresponding default values as tabulated in Table~\ref{T:parameters}.
+Each of the simulation results presented below is taken from a single run randomly selected over a sample of 10~runs.
+And a new scale-free network is used for each run.
+In fact, all runs give very similar distributions.
 We report our simulation results in histograms on the opinion distribution of feature traits.
 Since our initialization and evolution rules apply to different feature traits in the same way, opinion distributions of different feature traits averaged over a sufficiently large ensemble of independent runs should be the same.
 This is indeed what we have observed in our simulation.
 Consequently, to save running time, we lump the distributions of all $F$ feature traits of every agent in plotting the histogram.
 In each histogram, we divide the opinion into $50$~evenly spaced bins (in the usual Euclidean distance) each with a bin width of~$0.04$.
-Each of the simulation results presented below is taken from a single run randomly selected over a sample of 10~runs.
-In fact, all runs give very similar distributions.